ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 dependencies);
 the second execution confirms that the result has converged.
-Some efficiencies can be gained by using the Prologue and Epilogue features for one-shot execution of high overhead operations (e.g., file I/O).
+Some efficiencies can be gained by using the prologue and epilogue features for one-shot execution of high overhead operations (e.g., file I/O).
-Also, we are exploring the extent to which SciSheets can automatically detect if static dependency checking can be used so that formula evaluation is done only once.
+In addition, we are exploring the extent to which SciSheets can automatically detect if static dependency checking can be used so that formula evaluation is done only once.